jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-82-1.png)<!-- -->

+Excellent errors!
+Remember, we can specify any function in `fun.data` or `fun.y` and we can also specify any `geom`, as long as it’s appropriate to the data type.

 ## Bar plots: position dodging

 In the previous exercise we used the `mtcars` dataset to draw a dynamite